Man0747/CustomCourseCreator/README.md

 ## Note

-This API uses ([http://example.com/api/generate](https://github.com/vishnurchityala/youtube-course-gen-api)) to generate prompts and course materials.
+This API uses ([API Repository](https://github.com/vishnurchityala/youtube-course-gen-api)) to generate prompts and course materials.
 Replace the link with the actual API URL.